joeduffy/joeduffy.github.io/_posts/2016-02-07-the-error-model.md

 declare `throws`, along with optional typed exceptions clauses, across asynchronous process boundaries.
 This brought a rich, typed programming model to the asynchronous actors programming model and felt like a natural extension.
 This borrowed a page from CLU's successor, [Argus](https://en.wikipedia.org/wiki/Argus_(programming_language)).

+Our diagnostics infrastructure embellished this to give developers debugging experiences with full-blown cross-process causality in their stack views.
+Not only are stacks cactuses in a highly concurrent system, but they are often smeared across process message passing boundaries.
+Being able to debug the system this way was a big time-saver.

 ### Aborts